 Pastoral care forms part of the groups work in the community.
 A on request visits can made to the group to provide support for those in hospitals, hospices and prisons.

-Education: we receive invitations from schools in Hampshire to partake in assemblies, multi-faith days, religious education and debates, where we can offer a secular view as a balance to religion within the Agreed Syllabus.
+Schools in Hampshire can make requests for the group to partake in assemblies, multi-faith days, religious education and debates.
+We can offer a secular view as a balance to religion within the Agreed Syllabus.

 Many people know of the very personal and dignified non-religious funerals that humanists have conducted for many decades.